Analytic expressions for the steady-state current with finite extended reservoirs: Asymptotic Analyses

 While we provided an identical analytic expression in Ref.~\onlinecite{gruss_landauers_2016} for $\lambda=1$, this now gives an alternative demonstration that it applies to all non-interacting junctions in the proportional coupling scenario.
 It further generalizes the result to inhomogeneous $\gamma$.
 Many-body systems, though, do not seem to be easily treated with this approach for small $\gamma$.
+As the number of reservoir modes increases towards the continuum limit, we note that the region of validity of Eq.~\eqref{eq:Curr_WG_PC} is pushed towards smaller values of $\gamma_k$ (e.g., generically as the inverse of the number of modes).
 Equation~\eqref{eq:Curr_WG_PC} is Equation~\eqref{eq:Curr_WG_PC_Sum} in the Summary, Sec.~\ref{sec:Summary}.